splunk/public-o11y-docs/infrastructure/metrics-pipeline/mpm-rule-agreggation.rst

 To edit, activate/deactivate, or delete an existing routing exception rule, perform the following steps:

 #.
 Access your Splunk Observability Cloud account.
 #.
-In the left nav, select :guilabel:`Settings > Metrics Pipeline Management` to access the landing screen with a list of all your metrics and a summary of their rulesets.
+In the left navigation menu, select :guilabel:`Settings > Metrics Pipeline Management` to access the landing screen with a list of all your metrics and a summary of their rulesets.
 #.
 Select or search for a metric to access the metric's summary page.
 #.
-From the list of rules, find the one you want to change, then select any of the available options in the :guilabel:`More actions (⋮ icon)` menu.
+From the list of rules, find the metric you want to change, then select any of the available options in the :guilabel:`More actions (⋮)` menu.